quliyevislam/holbertonschool-shell/basics/README.md

 "2-bring_me_home"             Changes the working directory to the user's home directory.
 "3-listfiles"                 Displays current directory contents in a long format.
 "4-listmorefiles"             Displays current directory contents, including hidden files (starting with .).
+"5-listfilesdigitonly"        Display current directory contents.
+1.long format 2.with user and group IDs displayed numerically 3.And hidden files (starting with .)